 When it comes to building apps, choosing the correct and intelligent technology is the key.
 React vs. React Native is a common debate for developers aiming to create dynamic as well as efficient apps.
 In this article, we will talk about the differences between the above two and help you decide which one is the best fit for your next project.
 React and React Native, both from Meta (formerly Facebook), are strong but actually serve different purposes.
-React is mainly used in building dynamic apps with reusable components and a virtual DOM for speedy updates.
+React is mainly used in building dynamic apps with reusable UI components and a virtual DOM for speedy updates.

 Understanding React